 Speech Day at Friends’ School Lisburn

-- 5 September 2018 -
+- 9 September 2018 -

-However, he added that success did not mean that everything was straightforward, and highlighted the current financial situation which was making life difficult not just for Friends’, but for schools across the country.
-He said that a government at Stormont was urgently required, and appealed to parents to do what they could to persuade elected representatives to address the funding crisis in education immediately.
+However, he added that success did not mean that everything was straightforward.
+Philip highlighted the current financial situation concerns Friends’ and schools across the country.
+He said that a government at Stormont was urgently required.
+Philip also appealed to parents to do what they could to persuade elected representatives to address the funding crisis in education immediately.

 “In all this we are determined to protect the tremendous work that goes on in our classrooms, to keep investing in the School to ensure that it is a safe and happy environment for everyone and of course to maintain the caring Quaker ethos on which the School is founded.
 We want to continue to make school better in spite of the circumstances.
 In six years’ time, in 2024, it will be the 250th anniversary of the School which opened in 1774, and we are determined to celebrate this anniversary in an appropriate way.”